Network Access & Egress

 Egress IPs (allowlist)

 If your firewall, security group, or database network policy restricts inbound by IP, you’ll need to allowlist Klairr’s egress range.
-Contact support for the current list — the range is region-specific and updated when we add a region.
+Contact support for the current allowlist for your tenant.

 Read-only credentials